SpinningVinyl/eakd/README.md

 Every prefix must contain a modifier.
 Prefixes that are subsets of one another are rejected because they cannot be resolved without another timeout layer.
 The three lock keys may be used in broker sequences.
-If a sequence consumes one, the compositor does not see it and therefore does not change lock state.
+If a sequence consumes one, the active display or input stack does not see it and therefore does not change lock state.

 The broker configuration must be root-owned and not group- or world-writable.
 `-allow-insecure-config` exists only for local development.